 Attribute-based access control

-Attribute-based access control (ABAC) grants roles based on the evaluation of attributes (or claims) contained in a user’s authentication token.
+Attribute-based access control (ABAC) grants roles based on the evaluation of user attributes.
+These could be claims contained in a user’s authentication token, or starting with Neo4j 2026.06, tags attached to a native user object.

 Setup